 Just as with any discipline or pursuit, success requires preparation.
 You’d never just wing a pitch to a VC.
 So why would you just wing being healthy?

 Willpower is overrated because it allows for an element of randomness to predict success.

 Far too often, we let our emotions dictate our choices in the moment.
 Is it surprising, then, that when you haven’t prepared a proper lunch you go for the piece of pizza or birthday cake at your colleague’s party on a Thursday afternoon?
 Did you really think you’d somehow muster the willpower to override that temptation?
 Or is that just an excuse?

 Look, emotions are finicky bastards and susceptible to short-term triggers which don’t serve us.
 To master a new skill—including your diet—you must learn to see beyond your current perspective—which is often clouded by an emotion—in order to train the habit, even when you don’t feel like it.
 Preparing takes the guesswork out of the equation.

 I created a free ebook for you to start your evolution.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.